Autotrader cars

 Multimeter

 A multimeter is a multipurpose tool that can measure voltage, current, and resistance.
-It could be used to diagnose problems with various parts of electric vehicles including the batteries.
+It can be useful for diagnosing issues with a standard low voltage electrical systems such as the 12-volt battery, but it should not be used to test the high voltage lithium-ion batteries.

 You’ll need to do a bit of research, and make sure the multimeter can perform open circuit and circuit tests on an electric vehicle, and that it can make accurate temperature measurements.
 You’ll also have to check the multimeter works at the required test voltage for the car you’re testing.
 They can cost a couple of hundred quid to buy, so won’t be right for most people, but they are an option for more invested drivers.